Pluricentric language: German

-Standard German is often considered an asymmetric pluricentric language; the standard used in Germany is often considered dominant, mostly because of the sheer number of its speakers and their frequent lack of awareness of the Austrian Standard German and Swiss Standard German varieties.
+Standard German is often considered an asymmetric pluricentric language; the standard used in Germany is often considered dominant, mostly because of the sheer number of its speakers, compared to the Austrian Standard German and Swiss Standard German varieties.
 Although there is a uniform stage pronunciation based on a manual by Theodor Siebs that is used in theatres, and, nowadays to a lesser extent, in radio and television news all across German-speaking countries, this is not true for the standards applied at public occasions in Austria, South Tyrol and Switzerland, which differ in pronunciation, vocabulary, and sometimes even grammar.
 (In Switzerland, the letter ß has been removed from the alphabet, with ss as its replacement.)
-Sometimes this even applies to news broadcasts in Bavaria, a German state with a strong separate cultural identity.
 The varieties of Standard German used in those regions are to some degree influenced by the respective dialects (but by no means identical to them), by specific cultural traditions (e.g. in culinary vocabulary, which differs markedly across the German-speaking area of Europe), and by different terminology employed in law and administration.
 A list of Austrian terms for certain food items has even been incorporated into EU law, even though it is clearly incomplete.
+Scholarly scepticism in German dialectology about the pluricentric status of German has led some linguists to detect a One Standard German Axiom (OSGA) as active in the field.

 Hindustani

 The Hindi languages are a large dialect continuum defined as a unit culturally.
-Medieval Hindustani (then known as Hindi or Hindavi) was based on a register of the Delhi dialect and has two modern literary forms, Standard Hindi and Standard Urdu.
+Medieval Hindustani (then known as Hindavi) was based on a register of the Delhi dialect and has two modern literary forms, Standard Hindi and Standard Urdu.
 Additionally, there are historical literary standards, such as the closely related Braj Bhasha and the more distant Awadhi, as well as recently established standard languages based on what were once considered Hindi dialects: Maithili and Dogri.
 Other varieties, such as Rajasthani, are often considered distinct languages but have no standard form.
 Caribbean Hindi and Fijian Hindi also differ significantly from the Sanskritized standard Hindi spoken in India.

-Malay–Indonesian
+Malay

-From a purely linguistic viewpoint, Malaysian and Indonesian are two normative varieties of the same language (Malay).
-Both lects have the same dialectal basis, and linguistic sources still tend to treat the standards as different forms of a single language.
-In popular parlance, however, the two varieties are often thought of as distinct tongues in their own rights due to the growing divergence between them and for politically motivated reasons.
-Nevertheless, they retain a high degree of mutual intelligibility despite a number of differences in vocabulary and grammar.
-The Malay language itself has many local dialects and creolized versions, whereas the "Indonesian language", the standardized variety in Indonesia acting as a lingua franca of the country, has received a great number of international and local influences.
+The Malay language has many local dialects and creolized versions, but it has two main normative varieties which are Malaysian and Indonesian: Indonesian is codified by Indonesia as its own lingua franca based on the dialect spoken in Riau Islands, whereas Malaysia codifies Malaysian based on the vernacular dialect of Johor.
+Thus, both lects have the same dialectal basis, and linguistic sources still tend to treat the standards as different forms of a single language.
+In popular parlance, however, the two varieties are often thought of as distinct tongues in their own rights due to the growing divergence between them and for political reasons.
+Nevertheless, they retain a high degree of mutual intelligibility despite a number of differences in vocabulary (including many false friends) and grammar.